szulfiqar/AlgliaWithKenticoPOC-NodeJS/README.md

-# BackendDeveloperTest
+# Algolia POC

 Please see the README files for following in order to run the test

-1. Client
+1. Server

-2. Server
+Use command to build and run the API: npm run build:start